SPKB24/Simple-Recipe/README.md

 # Simple-Recipe

 ### Statement
-Our project aims to allow the user to input basic food items they have around and have a recipe generated out of them.
-The recipe will be random each time and the UI will provide a link to the recipe.
+Our project aims to allow the user to input basic food items they have around and have a recipe generated out of those ingredients.
+The recipe will be random each time with a link provided to the recipe.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.